-This unique combination of crucial services will augment and integrate with the continuum of care currently provided by Alberta Health Services and agencies within our community.
+This unique combination of crucial services integrates with the continuum of care currently provided by Alberta Health Services and agencies within our community.

 NEW HOPE FOR EMERGING ADULTS

-As Calgarians rallied to create the Centre for Child & Adolescent Mental Health, sobering facts heightened by the fallout from COVID-19 compelled the Alberta Children’s Hospital Foundation to extend our Build Them Up campaign in support of an integrated clinical and research mental health initiative focused on helping 16- to 24-year-olds.
-This new venture will bring together clinicians and researchers with expertise in child, adolescent and adult psychiatry, psychology, social work and adolescent medicine to address significant gaps in knowledge and services and meet the needs of a population at a pivotal juncture.
+As Calgarians rallied to create The Summit, sobering facts heightened by the fallout from COVID-19 compelled the Alberta Children’s Hospital Foundation to extend our Build Them Up campaign in support of an integrated clinical and research mental health initiative to help 16- to 24-year-olds.
+This new venture will bring together clinicians and researchers with expertise in child, adolescent and adult psychiatry, psychology, social work and medicine to address significant gaps in knowledge and services and meet the needs of a population at a pivotal juncture.